WendyHanzer/6_1/Assignment06/README.md

 The command line is given the shaders, and object file name.
 The object is colored if there is a material file with the same name as the obj, located in the obj directory, and is a .mtl file.
+This will load a single texture into the buffer, and place that single texture on the object loaded.

 Directions: